 Following the site visit, the case for each shortlisted entry will be made to the full Panel by the two judges who visited that organisation.
 As a result of this process, three finalists are then chosen.
 The Panel does not normally comment on submissions that are not chosen as finalists.
 However, if the panel felt that a particular submission would have been considerably strengthened by further commercial success, the applicant will be informed of this and invited to resubmit the project in a subsequent year.

 The whole Judging Panel then visits all the finalists in turn.
 Again, the person named as the organisation’s contact should be available to help organise the visit and should ensure that the individual nominees and the head of the organisation will be available for the visit.
-These visits will take place between Friday 24 April and Friday 1 May 2020.

 When all the finalists have been visited, the judges meet to decide the winner.